google/skia-buildbot/sa-keys-checker/PROD.md

 You can use [refresh_jumphost-service-account.sh](https://skia.googlesource.com/buildbot/+/main/skolo/refresh-jumphost-service-account.sh) for Skolo jumphost service accounts.

+If running this script fails with:

+        ERROR: (gcloud.beta.iam.service-accounts.keys.create) FAILED_PRECONDITION: Precondition check failed.

+Then that means the service account has too many keys (10 is the limit) and you will need to delete old expired keys before creating a new key.

+To confirm that all the metadata servers have restarted you can run:

+        ansible  jumphosts -a "ps aux" | grep metadata

 For k8s services, the steps in [this comment](https://bugs.chromium.org/p/skia/issues/detail?id=12496#c1) will be useful.